MOUCSF/LineageTracingMO/README.md

 # DAISY Lineage Tracing Analysis
 This is the preprocessing step of amplicon sequence sublibrary for lineage tracing.
 We use CRISPR/Cas12a-based lineage tracing named DAISY published in Mol Cell 2022 by Dr. Le Cong lab.
-We also utilize Cassiopeia published in Genome Biol 2020 and LAML published in Biorxiv 2024.
+We also utilize Cassiopeia published in Genome Biol 2020 and LAML published in Biorxiv 2024 for analysis.
-Please cite their papers if you use.
+Please cite their papers if you use for your works.
 Nicholas W. Hughes, Yuanhao Qu, Jiaqi Zhang. et al. Machine-learning-optimized Cas12a barcoding enables the recovery of single-cell lineages and transcriptional profiles, Molecular Cell, 82, 16 (2022). https://doi.org/10.1016/j.molcel.2022.06.001
 Jones, M.G., Khodaverdian, A., Quinn, J.J. et al. Inference of single-cell phylogenies from lineage tracing data using Cassiopeia.
 Genome Biol 21, 92 (2020). https://doi.org/10.1186/s13059-020-02000-8
 Uyen Mai, Gillian Chu, Benjamin J. Raphael. et al. Maximum Likelihood Inference of Time-scaled Cell Lineage Trees with Mixed-type Missing Data.
 BioRxiv (2024). https://doi.org/10.1101/2024.03.05.583638